microsoft/onefuzz/docs/how-to/fuzzing-dotnet-with-libfuzzer.md

 TL/DR: check out our [libfuzzer-dotnet example](../../src/integration-tests/libfuzzer-dotnet/)

 ## Supported versions
-OneFuzz supports net45 framework or any version that support least netstandard1.6.
-Refer to [.Net Standard](https://dotnet.microsoft.com/platform/dotnet-standard) check if your framework version is supported.
+OneFuzz supports `net45` framework or any version that supports at least `netstandard1.6`.
+Refer to the [.Net Standard](https://dotnet.microsoft.com/platform/dotnet-standard) to check if your framework version is supported.

 ## Issues using libfuzzer-dotnet in OneFuzz
-* The `coverage` task does not support the coverage features used by libfuzzer-dotnet.
+* The `coverage` task does not support the coverage features used by `libfuzzer-dotnet`.
 * The `libfuzzer_crash_report` does not support extracting unique output during analysis, making the crash de-duplication and reporting ineffective.
-(Work item: [#538]https://github.com/microsoft/onefuzz/issues/538))
+(Work item: [#538](https://github.com/microsoft/onefuzz/issues/538))

 As such, a libfuzzer-dotnet template is available, which only uses the `libfuzzer_fuzz` tasks.
-As these issues are resolve, the template will be updated to include the additional tasks.
+As these issues are resolved, the template will be updated to include the additional tasks.

 ## Example